K-Sato1995/gatsbyBlog/content/posts/JWT-explained/index.md

 ---
 title: "JWT explained"
-description: What are JSON web tokens (JWT) and how are they used??
 slug: jwt-explained
 date: 2019-10-22
 language: english
 cover: ./cover.png
+generate-card: false
 tags:
   - JWT
+description: What are JSON web tokens (JWT) and how are they used??
 ---
 # How it's used